-All warrants outstanding at March 31, 2019 are exercisable.
-The intrinsic value of equity-classified common stock warrants outstanding at March 31, 2019 was zero.
+All warrants outstanding at March 31, 2020 are exercisable, except for the warrants issued in January 2020 pursuant to the repricing and exchange transaction, which have a term of 5.5 years and will become exercisable on the six month anniversary of issuance, July 10, 2020.
+The intrinsic value of equity-classified common stock warrants outstanding at March 31, 2020 was zero.

-10. Net Loss per Common Share
+9. Net Loss per Common Share

 Basic and diluted net loss per common share is determined by dividing net loss applicable to common shareholders by the weighted-average common shares outstanding during the period.
-Because there is a net loss attributable to common shareholders for the three months ended March 31, 2018 and 2019, the outstanding RSUs, warrants, and common stock options have been excluded from the calculation of diluted loss per common share because their effect would be anti-dilutive.
+Because there is a net loss attributable to common shareholders for the three months ended March 31, 2019 and 2020, the outstanding RSUs, warrants, and common stock options have been excluded from the calculation of diluted loss per common share because their effect would be anti-dilutive.
 Therefore, the weighted-average shares used to calculate both basic and diluted loss per share are the same.